auryreyes/virtual-private-networks/README.md

 <br>
 - Make sure the virtual machine you build is located in a different region than you are
 - Log into the VM with Remote Desktop Connection
-- Browse to [WhatsMyIPAdress](https://whatismyipaddress.com/) and take note of the IP Address and where it’s located
+- Visit [WhatsMyIPAdress](https://whatismyipaddress.com/) and take note of the IP Address and where it’s located
 <p>
 <img src="https://i.imgur.com/LoTjQsU.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>